soulform/vertex-gcp-proxy/CONTRIBUTING.md

 # Contributing to [Project Name]

-First off, thank you for considering contributing to Vertex AI gRPC Proxy!
+First off, thank you for considering contributing to `Vertex AI gRPC Proxy`!
 It's people like you that make open source such a great community.

 We welcome any type of contribution, not only code.
 You can help with: